cbg-ethz/cojac/README.md

 [![Bioconda package](https://img.shields.io/conda/dn/bioconda/cojac.svg?label=Bioconda)](https://bioconda.github.io/recipes/cojac/README.html)
 [![Docker container](https://quay.io/repository/biocontainers/cojac/status)](https://quay.io/repository/biocontainers/cojac)

+The COJAC tool is part of the [V-pipe workflow for analysing NGS data of short viral genomes](https://github.com/cbg-ethz/v-pipe).

 ## Description

 The _cojac_ package comprises a set of command-line tools to analyse co-occurrence of mutations on amplicons.
 It is useful, for example, for early detection of viral variants of concern (e.g. Alpha, Delta, Omicron) in environmental samples, and has been designed to scan for multiple SARS-CoV-2 variants in wastewater samples, as analyzed jointly by [ETH Zurich](https://bsse.ethz.ch/news-and-events/d-bsse-news/2021/01/sars-cov-2-variants-detected-in-wastewater-samples.html), [EPFL](https://actu.epfl.ch/news/covid-19-using-wastewater-to-track-the-pandemic/) and [Eawag](https://www.eawag.ch/en/department/sww/projects/sars-cov2-in-wastewater/).
-Learn more about this project on [its Dashboard](https://bsse.ethz.ch/cbg/research/computational-virology/sarscov2-variants-wastewater-surveillance.html), amplicon cooccurrences measured with _cojac_ are visualized on the heatmaps available on per-station or per-variant subpages [displayed on CoV-Spectrum](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland).
+Learn more about this project on [its Dashboard](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland).

 The analysis requires the whole amplicon to be covered by sequencing read pairs.
 It currently works at the level of aligned reads, but [we plan](#upcoming-features) to be able to adjust confidence scores based on local (window) haplotypes (as generated, e.g., by [ShoRAH](https://github.com/cbg-ethz/shorah), [doi:10.1186/1471-2105-12-119](https://doi.org/10.1186/1471-2105-12-119)).